 Types of Sedation

-There are three types of sedation.
+We offer a two sedation options.
 The first type is the administration of a breathable gas known as nitrous oxide.
 Also called laughing gas, nitrous oxide is very mild but effective for easing fearful or anxious children.
 Its effects progress quickly, and as soon as the soft nasal mask that delivers the gas is removed, its effects wear off.

 Benefits of Sedation Dentistry